Everyone loves a cheesy side that happens to be healthy and delicious!

 However you choose to make it, this Low-Carb Loaded Cauliflower Casserole is absolutely delicious.
 It makes a great stand-alone meal for lunch or dinner, or you can use it as a vegetable side.
 The whole family will love it, and it might turn into that Thanksgiving side dish that everyone begs you to make every year!

-- 1 large head Cauliflower (about 1-pound), cut into small florets
+- 1 pound cauliflower head large, cut into small florets

 - 2 tablespoons olive oil